 - 3.1.
 Registration is via the NHS Business Services Authority (BSA) website.
 Pharmacies wishing to provide this service should register for the service via the dedicated web page. - 3.2.
 Pharmacies will need to sign up to the Data Processing Agreement (DPA) at the point of registration, via the BSA website. - 3.3.
-This sign up is for pharmacies within East of England North, Greater Manchester, Peninsula, South East London, or Thames Valley Cancer Alliance geographies only.
+This sign up is for pharmacies within the East of England North Cancer Alliance geography only.